Political positions of Hillary Clinton: Universal health care and the Affordable Care Act

-In a speech to Harvard Medical School on June 4, 1998, Clinton outlined general support for federal universal affordable health care for Americans.
+In a speech to Harvard Medical School in June 1998, Clinton outlined general support for federal universal affordable health care for Americans.
 "There are 41 million people without health insurance.
 Who will take care of these people in the future?
 How will we pay for their care?
 How will we pay for the extra costs that come when someone is not treated for a chronic disease or turned away from the emergency room?
 The job of health care reform cannot be done when access to care depends on skin color or the neighborhood they live in or the amount of money in their wallet.
 Let's continue to work toward universal affordable, quality health care."

 Reportedly, Clinton expressed support when she was First Lady for universal single-payer health care in the U.S. during multiple private conversations, while sometimes indicating that she believed such an approach would not be politically tenable.

 Clinton later said that health care coverage improvements need to be made incrementally, in contrast to the more ambitious, wide-ranging plan that failed in 1993 to 1994.

-In September 2007, as part of her presidential campaign, Clinton proposed her own health system reform plan (dubbed the "American Health Choices Plan"), which would require that individuals have health care coverage from some source.
-Clinton explained that the coverage options available would be enrollment in private insurance plans via an "individual mandate" and an "employer mandate" requiring employers to provide health care benefits, or enrollment in a public program via an expanded version of Medicare or federal employee health plans.
-The projected cost of the plan was $110 billion annually and would require all employers to cover their employees' health insurance or contribute to the costs of their employees' health insurance coverage; tax credits will be provided to companies with fewer than 25 employees to help cover costs."Clinton Sees Better Chances for Health Overhaul".
+In September 2007, as part of her presidential campaign, Clinton proposed her own health system reform plan (dubbed the "American Health Choices Plan"), which would have required that individuals have health care coverage from some source.
+The coverage options available would be: enrollment in private insurance plans via an "individual mandate" and an "employer mandate" requiring employers to provide health care benefits, or enrollment in a public program via an expanded version of Medicare or federal employee health plans.
+The projected cost of the plan was $110 billion annually, and would have required all employers to cover their employees' health insurance or contribute to the costs of their employees' health insurance coverage; tax credits would have been provided to companies with fewer than 25 employees to help cover costs."Clinton Sees Better Chances for Health Overhaul".
 NPR.
 September 18, 2007.
 Retrieved September 18, 2007.
-In order to pay for the program's estimated $110 billion per year cost, Clinton favored repealing some of the Bush tax cuts for those earning more than $250,000.
+In order to pay for the program's estimated $110 billion annual cost, she favored repealing some of the Bush tax cuts for those earning more than $250,000.

 In January 2016, Clinton said that single-payer healthcare "will never, ever come to pass."
 She does not disagree with the idea of single-payer healthcare (which she has advocated in the past), finding it instead impractical.
 She proposes to defend the Affordable Care Act from efforts to repeal it; she will build upon it.
 In July 2016, Clinton proposed to make Affordable Care Act funding for Federally Qualified Health Centers (such as community health centers) permanent, and expand the funding by $40 billion over the next 10 years.